KikiManjaro/PokemonTrainerProgressBar/README.md

-# EvoliProgressBar
+# PokemonTrainerProgressBar

-The Evoli progress bar for IntelliJ IDEA and other JetBrains IDEs.
+The Pokemon Trainer progress bar for IntelliJ IDEA and other JetBrains IDEs.